 When children develop the ability to deceive others is somewhat controversial.
-Although some researchers believe that children are capable of a type of deception by age 3, most believe that deliberate “lying” does not emerge until children are 4 to 5 years old.
-To lie, a child must attempt to mislead another into believing something that is false.
+Although some researchers believe children can be deceptive by age 3, most believe that deliberate “lying” does not emerge until children are 4 to 5 years old.
+To lie, a child must attempt to mislead another into believing something false.
 But several experiments have shown that children under age 4 don’t realize that people can have false or wrong beliefs about something.
 Between ages 4 and 5, children begin to understand that people can hold false beliefs about things in the world.
-It’s around this time that children become more aware that they can be deceived as well.
+It’s around this time that children become more aware that they can also be deceived.

 References: